 We buy so heavily into the rat race, because we’ve had it ingrained into our psyches that ‘busy’ equates to ‘success’ and ‘productivity’.

 And perhaps one of the biggest problems with our addiction to this way of living, is that we end up completely disconnected from ourselves, our true selves, our spirit – the part of us that deeply knows that none of it even matters anyway.

 I believe it’s no exaggeration to say that MANY of us are pretending like we’re all good on the surface, but meanwhile falling to pieces behind the scenes.

-After spending most of my 20s living in a perpetual state of overwhelm, hitting my 30s recently really cemented in the fact that this is NOT how I want to spend my life.
-And I deeply realise now … that the more I take care of my sensitive and introverted nature, the greater the level of service I can offer the world.
+After learning the lesson one too many times, I deeply realise now … that the more I take care of my sensitive and introverted nature, the greater the level of service I can offer the world.
 It serves NO ONE, for me to be exhausted and overwhelmed and burnt out.

 Perhaps you spend a lot of your time feeling completely weighed down with the demands of living.

 Perhaps you fall ill really easy, or feel consistently fatigued, or experience irritability / agitation on a regular basis.